 The weather next day has transformed from gloriously sunny to wild and wintry, so we ditched our plans for an early start and long country walk for a relaxed breakfast instead.
 The breakfast things were set up in the second main hall under the gaze of dozens of stuffed animal heads from back in the house’s history and even the grand piano had been reduced to a mere bearer of cheese and croissants.

 However the choice was good with some particularly nice locally-made yogurts from nearly Manor Farm and the swift arrival of some excellent coffee.
-I opted for a full English and lingered over the complimentary newspaper and some more coffee afterwards, commiserating with some guests who had been hoping to play golf that morning.
+I opted for a full English and lingered over the complimentary newspaper and some more coffee afterwards, commiserating with some guests who had been hoping to play golf that morning (the hotel has since closed its golf club).

 We parked ourselves in a charming little front room for the morning to read and play board games and only stirred when it was time to head to the excellent hotel and Michelin-starred restaurant Hambleton Hall.

 Feeling replete after our excellent lunch we returned ‘home’ to Stapleford Park feeling a little panicked about yet more food to be enjoyed in just a few hours time.
 However it was also a great chance to thoroughly relax in our rooms and I especially enjoyed the deep, fast-filling bath and then relaxing on my chaise-lounge pretending I was lady of the manor (I suspect previous guests which include the Duchess of York and Joan Collins – their pictures are dotted around the hotel – did much the same thing).